-B3.3 Elective Courses PRINCIPLES OF SOCIOLOGY
+B3.3 Elective Courses

+PRINCIPLES OF SOCIOLOGY

-Number of credits allocated (ECTS): 6 ects Name(s) of course instructor(s): To be announced
+Name(s) of course instructor(s): To be announced

 Learning outcomes of the course unit 1) Understanding of the main theoretical perspectives of sociology as well as of concepts and issues pertaining to the specific subject areas covered in the class.
 2) Development of the ability to apply sociological theoretical perspectives and concepts to the study and discussion of contemporary social issues.